material-components/material-components-ios/docs/customizing-shapes/README.md

 The Shapes library offers a way to customize the shape of existing components, or expand your own view to have a custom shape.

-Currently we offer built-in functionality for shapes within our Buttons (https://github.com/material-components/material-components-ios/tree/develop/components/Buttons) and Cards (https://github.com/material-components/material-components-ios/tree/develop/components/Cards) components.
+Currently we offer built-in functionality for shapes within our <a href="../../components/Buttons">Buttons</a> and <a href="../../components/Cards">Cards</a> components.

 ### Shapes Library Preview